spectrocloud/spectromate/docs/getting-started.md

 13. You will access both elements highlighted in the image.
-Start with the first element, by clicking on the left **Main Menu** and selecting **Slash Command**.
+Start with the first element by clicking on the left **Main Menu** and selecting **Slash Command**.

     ![A view of the slack app details view](../static/images/slack_app_main_view.png)

 14. Create a new slash command titled `docs` and provide your custom domain name or the exposed load balancer URL in the **Request URL** input field.
-Append `/api/v1/slack` to the end of URL.
+Append `/api/v1/slack` to the end of the URL.

     ![View of the Slack slash command page](../static/images/slack_slash_command.png)